pammie89/Tic-Tac-Toe-Carnival/README.md

     c.
 If it wasn't valid the board wouldn't have allowed that square to be reselected <br>
     d.
 Board should now be marked with the players characters <br>
     e.
 Check for winner <br>
-    e.
+    f.
 If no winner yet, player 2 will Gold <br>
-    e.
+    g.
 Player 2 selects square <br>
-    e.
+    h.
 If available, that square is marked <br>
-    e.
+    i.
 Checks again if there is a winner <br>
-    e.
+    j.
 Continues until a result of true is for a winner <br>
-    e.
+    k.
 If no winner the game is marked as a tie. <br>
 5. Game ends